EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_subscription_unsubscription.md

 # Subscription/Unsubscription

 The FE needs an attached link with sender role to the Subscription Service control address.
-The MQTT _SUBSCRIBE_ and _UNSUBSCRIBE_ messages, that will be handled, have QoS level 1 by nature so the attached link should have :
+The MQTT _SUBSCRIBE_ and _UNSUBSCRIBE_ messages, that will be handled, have QoS level 1 (AT_LEAST_ONCE) by nature so the attached link should have :

 * rcv-settle-mode : first (0)
 * snd-settle-mode : unsettled (0)